prasadiw/Nightwatchjs/README.md

    npm install

-   This command install selenium and chrome driver as well.
+   This command installs selenium and chrome driver as well.
 But the selenium server should be replaced with the latest version as   mentioned in the next step.

 3. Download latest selenium stand-alone server and include/replace it in to the .\node_modules\nightwatch\bin folder.
 Rename the latestnselenium server as 'selenium.jar'